41ison/QC4DIANN/README.md

 ## Quality control analysis of DIA data using [DIA-NN](https://github.com/vdemichev/DiaNN) search results

 If you use the QC4DIANN, please consider to cite the following publication:
 >Moschem JDC, de Barros BCSC, Serrano SMT, Chaves AFA.
 Decoding the Impact of Isolation Window Selection and QuantUMS Filtering in DIA-NN for DIA Quantification of Peptides and Proteins.
 J Proteome Res.
-2025 Jul 8. doi: [10.1021/acs.jproteome.5c00009](https://pubs.acs.org/doi/10.1021/acs.jproteome.5c00009).
-Epub ahead of print.
+2025 Aug 1;24(8):3860-3873. doi: [10.1021/acs.jproteome.5c00009](https://pubs.acs.org/doi/10.1021/acs.jproteome.5c00009).
+Epub 2025 Jul 8.
 PMID: 40629671.

 ### General information
-In this repository you will find the quarto markdown **`QC_report_DIANN.qmd`** for QC check from DIANN search results and the shiny app **`QC_report_DIANN_app.r`** that will help you to vizualise the results without coding skills.
+In this repository you will find the quarto markdown **`QC_report_DIANN.qmd`** for QC check from DIANN search results and the shiny app **`QC4DIANN.r`** that will help you to vizualise the results without coding skills.
 All you need to do is to download the **`QC_report_DIANN_app.r`**, open it in RStudio and click **`Run app`**.
 The app will start, then you browse the `report.parquet` file from DIANN.
 Naturally, make sure you have the required libraries installed in order to have the app working properly.

 ### For the quarto markdown document
 Please, note that the column names are slightly different in `report.tsv` and `report.parquet` files.
 Some importante informations are only available in the `report.parquet`.